GUIDELINES FOR CREATING A COMPANY NEWSLETTER

 WHAT A NEWSLETTER IS AND HOW IT DIFFERS FROM EMAIL MARKETING

-As its name suggests, newsletter is a newsletter with a certain periodicity (daily, weekly, monthly, quarterly ...) that is sent to the mail of users voluntarily subscribed to it.
+As its name suggests, a newsletter is a printed or electronic report containing news concerning the activities of a business or an organization that is sent to its members, customers, employees or other subscribers periodically.
 This is one of the first options we can find when managing a company blog, but also one of the most ignored.
 The reason is none other than the pure ignorance of its advantages as a digital marketing strategy.

 On the other hand, email marketing or mailing is an advertising campaign based on sending emails to potential customers (massive databases), for example, during the presentation of a new service or product.
 In other words, newsletters have an informative function, while email marketing has a much more commercial objective.
 It is logical that sometimes these terms are confused, as a newsletter can also be part of an email marketing campaign.